 While the monitor doesn’t suffer from IPS glow or narrow viewing angles of TN panels, there’s still some backlight bleeding and gamma/saturation shifts present, but it’s negligible.

 Further, the C27G2Z has a wide 90% DCI-P3 color gamut coverage (~125% sRGB gamut size) for more saturated and rich colors.
-There’s also an sRGB emulation mode available under ‘Color Temperature’ settings that clamps the gamut down to ~100% sRGB should you prefer more accurate color output.
+There’s also an sRGB emulation mode available under ‘Color Temperature’ settings that clamps the gamut down to ~100% sRGB should you prefer a more accurate color output.

 Sadly, brightness is locked to a high setting in this mode, so the image might be too bright for some users.